do-me/kceo_glossary/docs/geographic_coordinate_reference_system.md

 ---
-title: Geographic coordinate reference system
+title: Geographic Coordinate Reference System
 ---

-# Geographic coordinate reference system
+# Geographic Coordinate Reference System

+## 1 Definition

+Coordinate reference system (CRS) that has a geodetic reference frame and an ellipsoidal coordinate system.

+### Notes

+- Also known as geographic CRS.

+### Examples

+### Sources
+- ISO 19111:2019, 3.1.35